noahehall/theBookOfNoah/linux/docker/docker.md

 # best practices
+  - use content-addressable images to ensure no untusted artifacts are deployed to containers
+    - i.e. `image: name@sha256poop`
   - secrets management
     - inject secrets
       - files by bind-mounting volumes that are on mounted tmpfs or ramdisk devices and setting limited file permissions